rbhogal/get-fit-app/README.md

 * Save a meal as breakfast, lunch, dinner, or snack
 * Edit or delete meal entries
 * Total calories and macros for your meals are calculated in the bottom row with a +/- calorie/macros needed to hit your target goal
-* Meal plans saved to your user account
+* Save your meal plans with your user account

 <p align="right">(<a href="#top">back to top</a>)</p>